-India Lok Sabha election 2024 phase 3: Who votes and what’s at stake?
+India Lok Sabha election 2024 Phase 3: Who votes and what’s at stake?

 A coalition of 26 parties called the Indian National Developmental Inclusive Alliance (INDIA), led by the main opposition party, the Indian National Congress, is hoping to defeat the governing National Democratic Alliance (NDA), led by Modi’s BJP.
 Opinion polls give Modi the advantage, with his personal popularity seemingly intact despite those surveyed counting inflation and a lack of jobs as growing concerns.

-Who votes in the third phase?
+Who votes in Phase 3?

 Voters from the following states and territories will cast their ballots for these constituencies in the third phase: